How to Make Winning Decisions

 jumbled together in someone’s mind.
 What I consider a factual

-evaluation of an observation or game-plan could be heard as an attack on a
+evaluation of an interpretation or game-plan could be heard as an attack on a

 cherished goal, leading to a defensive response and a higher wall